Visualization Tasks for Unlabeled Graphs: Process

 \subsection{Mapping Task Abstraction}

-We developed the task abstraction that covered the full suite of relevant concrete tasks with a concise set of terms through multiple rounds of reflective synthesis.
-We finalized the framework of three levels (\triplet{Scope}, \triplet{Action}, \triplet{Target}) early on, but refined the set of items at each level extensively.
+We developed the task abstraction (Sec.~\ref{Sec:TaskTaxonomy}) that covered our collected labels-not-required concrete tasks with a concise set of terms through multiple rounds of reflective synthesis.
+We finalized the framework of three levels (Target, Action, and Scope) early on, but refined the set of items at each level extensively.
+As with previous process stages, our reflective synthesis process involved ideation from the first author, discussed in detail with the other senior authors in weekly meetings.
+Iterative refinement proceeded until a consensus was reached between all authors.